-11.5.2 limitation on use of method
+11.5.2 Limitation on use of method

-Structural walls designed using Clause 11.5.2 shall-
+Structural walls designed using Clause 11.5.3 shall-

-- (a) not be used in a building exceeding 12 metres in overall building height as defined in AS 1170.4; - not be constructed on sites with soil classifications of either D_e or E_e and where (b) subjected to earthquake design actions; and - have a ratio of effective height to thickness that does not exceed 20 for singly (c) reinforced walls or 30 for doubly reinforced walls.
+- (a) be limited to a maximum design axial stress of 3 MPa unless vertical and horizontal reinforcement is provided on both wall faces and divided equally between the two wall faces; and - (b) not be constructed on sites with soil classifications of De or Ee, as defined in AS 1170.4, and in a building subject to design earthquake actions; and - (c) have a ratio of effective height to thickness that does not exceed 20 for singly reinforced walls or 30 for doubly reinforced walls.

-Otherwise, the wall shall be designed as a column in accordance with Section 30.
+Otherwise, the wall shall be designed as a column in accordance with Section 10.